Tuesday, November 2, 2010

 There is a standing joke: "I read it on the internet, it must be true!"
 The reality, of course, is that you cannot trust anything you read on the Internet, right?
 Well that is not exactly true either.
 What you cannot trust on the Internet are things said by ordinary people who may sound factual (and think they are) but are just expressing their opinion.
 Then there are those who, from the beginning, are intent on being fraudulent.

-What about genealogy research, can you trust what you find on the Internet?
+What about genealogy research?
+Can you trust what you find on the Internet?
 With genealogy you will basically find three different types of information.
 One type is the historic document.
-I would call this a "vital record."
+I would call this a 'record document or vital record.'
 This may be a census page, cemetery listing, military roll, etc. Typically this is reliable information, assuming it was taken directly from the original source.
 A second type is the historic volume.
 This is a book or article about the history of a place, individual or family.
 With this type of document, you are relying on the research of someone, and author or publisher.
 Once again, a reputable historic volume will usually contain accurate, sourced information (but not always, as you will see below).
-Here are a couple of examples from the many sources that I have used in my own research:
+Here are some couple of examples from the many sources that I have used in my own research:

 1. Cook County Vital Records, which I found on Ancestry.Com offers data directly from the source.
 Of course, it is always possible for the vital record itself to be in error but that problem would exist regardless of the internet.